Eruyome/PoE-Naut-Dark-Theme/README.md

 ## Tips

-If you don't like the alternating colors for comments (child-comments), got to:
+If you don't like the alternating colors for comments (child-comments), go to:
 `Reddit Enhancement Suite options -> Appearance -> Style Tweaks -> disable "commentBoxes"`
 > Highlights comment boxes for easier reading / placefinding in large threads.